 Upper can feel stiff

-Columbia’s Bugaboot Plus III Omni-Heat Winter Boots come with 200g of synthetic insulation that will keep your feet warm and cozy even when it is cold outside.
-You also get an omni-heat reflective liner with these boots that works to trap the warmth inside the boot so you won’t lose heat.
+This pair comes with synthetic insulation that will provide warmth and comfort even when it is cold outside.
+You also get a liner with these boots that works to trap the warmth inside the boot so you won’t lose heat.
 Also, you get a lot of comfortable room and nice cushioning with these boots, which are made to give you a nice fit.
 You’ll feel a lot of warmth and comfort on all of your winter hikes.

 Ease of Use